RellikDog/rideshare-casestudy/README.md

 ## Presentation

-How did you compute the target?
+#### How did you compute the target?

+We computed the target by spliting the last ride column on "-" and taking the middle value.
+Anything below 6 was considered churned.

-What model did you use in the end?
+#### What model did you use in the end?
 Why?

-Alternative models you considered?
+#### Alternative models you considered?
 Why are they not good enough?

+The first model we eliminated was the linear regression model because this is a classification problem.

+Next we eliminated the logistic regression because it preforemed worse then the out of box random forest classifier that we used.

-What performance metric did you use to evaluate the model?
+#### What performance metric did you use to evaluate the model?
 Why?

-Based on insights from the model, what plans do you propose to reduce churn?
+#### Based on insights from the model, what plans do you propose to reduce churn?

-What are the potential impacts of implementing these plans or decisions?
+#### What are the potential impacts of implementing these plans or decisions?
 What performance metrics did you use to evaluate these decisions, why?